Number of Positions: 3

-- Work with the Artistic Coordinator and Production Management team to arrange any practice time/facilities or dressing room facilities that are needed throughout the Guest Artist’s stay.
+- Work with the Artistic Administrator and Production Management team to arrange any practice time/facilities or dressing room facilities that are needed throughout the Guest Artist’s stay.

 - Assist in fulfilling artist requirements that are listed in the riders provided by the artist’s management.